Julia Cuba - Executive Director

 Education: B.A. in Psychology, Minor in Psychology from the University of Texas at Austin

-Experience: Claudia served from June 2012-August 2013 as the AmeriCorps VISTA, Summer Associate and then Volunteer Specialist, before transitioning into her role as clubGEN Campus Coordinator for the 2013-14 school year.
+Experience: Claudia served from June 2012-August 2013 as the AmeriCorps VISTA, Summer Associate and then Volunteer Specialist, and as a clubGEN Campus Coordinator for the 2013-14 school year.
 She is originally from San Luis Potosi, Mexico, but has lived primarily in Central Texas and loves living in Austin.
 While in college, she formed an organization called Gain to Give, where she worked in the production of a benefit concert for adrenal cancer research and focused on outreach, fundraising, marketing and social media.
 She also worked as a research assistant at UT’s children’s research labs, but her most inspiring work with girls began when she worked as the head coach for eighth grade volleyball and as the assistant basketball coach for middle school and high school girls at Austin Waldorf School.
 Outside of work, Claudia loves meditating, cooking, reading and watching soccer.
 She can often be found singing and dancing her way through the Austin music scene.

 What I like about GENaustin: I would’ve loved to have something like GENaustin growing up- it’s so amazing to see the ways in which our programs help girls embrace not only who they are as a person, but also to embrace everyone around them.
 I feel totally privileged to be working in such a supportive and positive environment with such passionate staff.
 I’ve found that our programs don’t just empower the girls who attend, but that working with GENaustin is a highly rewarding and empowering experience in itself.